johnnyreilly/typescript-go-considered-brilliant/README.md

 John Reilly is a software engineer and an early adopter of TypeScript.
 He worked on Definitely Typed, the home of high quality type definitions which allow the integration of TypeScript and JavaScript.
 John wrote the [history of Definitely Typed](https://johnnyreilly.com/definitely-typed-the-movie) and featured in the TypeScript documentary.
 He also worked (and works) on `ts-loader`, the webpack loader for TypeScript.
 In his day job, he works at Investec, a South African bank and is based in London.
 The greatest city on earth (in his opinion).

-Ashley is a software engineer who has the pleasure of living not too far from John, occasionally joining him on his morning walks where we can kick start our day talking about TypeScript together.
+Ashley is a software engineer who has the pleasure of living not too far from John, occasionally joining him on his morning walks, where we can kick start our day talking about TypeScript together.
 Ashley first started writing TypeScript when it was on version 1.8 and has thoroughly enjoyed following its evolution.
 He has [contributed to TypeScript](https://github.com/microsoft/TypeScript/pulls?q=author%3Aacutmore+is%3Aclosed) and works at Bloomberg as part of the JavaScript-infrastructure-and-tooling team.
 Opinions are his own.

 ## Was a port necessary?